shyukri/ceph/doc/radosgw/dynamicresharding.rst

    # radosgw-admin objects expire-stale rm --bucket {bucketname}

-Initiates deletion of such objects, displaying a list of object names, expiration times, and deletion status in JSON format.
+This will return a json with object names, delete at times and status of deletion.